kestra-io/docs/docs/administrator-guide/configuration/others/README.md

 ## Anonymous usage report

 Understanding how you use Kestra is very important to us: it helps us improve the solution in many ways.
-For this reason, the `kestra.anonymous-usage-report.enabled` option is mandatory: we want you to take time to consider whether you wish to share anonymous data with us, so we can benefit from your experience and use cases.
+For this reason, the `kestra.anonymous-usage-report.enabled` option is mandatory: we want you to consider whether you wish to share anonymous data with us so that we can benefit from your experience and use cases.

 - `kestra.anonymous-usage-report.enabled`: (default true)
 - `kestra.anonymous-usage-report.initial-delay`: (default 5m)